1. Readmission to membership policy

 - “Policy” means this Readmission to Membership Policy.

-- “Register” means the register of any medical or professional authority recognised by the Council, including that of the Australian Health Practitioner Regulation Agency.
+- “Register” means the register of any medical or professional authority recognised by the RACGP Board, including that of the Australian Health Practitioner Regulation Agency.

-- “Review Panel” means a panel convened by each Faculty Board Executive.
+- “Review Panel” means a panel convened by each Faculty Council Executive.

 - “Suspended Practitioner” means former RACGP members whose membership was terminated for reasons of suspension from practice pursuant to Part 4.2 of the Constitution.